-In the last lesson we gave a response, “heraldry was born around 1150”, but we also anticipated questions that we will answer in this article: why heraldry was born?, what are the reasons why it was born precisely around this date?
-We must report: 1 the identification in battle and armor modifications; 2 the beauty of heraldic art and the role of heraldry in the tournament; 3 the new social order.
-1 the identification in battle and armor modifications.
+In the last lesson, we gave a response: heraldry was born around 1150.
+But we also anticipated questions that we’re answering in this article.
+Why heraldry was born?
+What is its reason, why did it was born precisely around this date?
+We must report: 1 the identification in battle and armour modifications; 2 the beauty of heraldic art and the role of heraldry in the tournament; 3 the new social order.

 1 The identification in battle and armor modifications.
 Let’s quote Slater: